IgorUU/task_manager/README.md

 - [ ] Add some cool styling.
 - [ ] Registration and login.
 (Tokens, OAuth...)
 - [ ] Session handling.
+- [ ] Edit existing tasks.
+- [ ] Delete task one by one.
+- [ ] Drag and drop tasks to reorder them.
+- [x] Latest task must the first one after the form.
 - [x] Create a link for dropping all of the database tables ("Clear all tasks").
 - [x] That link must work on ajax like the task creation.
 - [x] Create a task description field that is also going to be saved in the database table.